Mexican Tortilla Rollups

 I love appetizer recipes.

 I think if I could skip the main dish of a meal and just focus on appetizers I’d be satisfied.
-Sometimes when we have family get-togethers, we tell everyone to bring their favorite finger food or appetizer.
-Those end up being my favorite family meals!
 When food is bite-sized, you get to try a little bit of everything, then still have room to go back for more of what you really loved.

 Mexican appetizers are always a hit.
-I first tasted these Mexican Tortilla Rollups this summer potluck at a friend’s house.
-I ate way too many of them, then asked for the recipe.
-Now we enjoy them any time of the year, especially during the holidays.
-They make a great New Year’s Eve snack.
+I first enjoyed them at a summer picnic, but now we serve them any time of the year, especially during the holidays.
+They make a perfect party appetizer or New Year’s Eve snack!

 You’ll love these little bite-sized rollups because they are simple to prepare.
 They can also be made ahead of time.
 I know that when I am getting ready to have company, anything that is meant to be made ahead is a life-saver and a time-saver.